aesteve/nubes/README.md

-# vertx-nubes
+# Vert.x Nubes

-## Provides an annotation layer (jersey-like) on top of vertx-apex
+## Provides an annotation layer (jersey-like) on top of vertx-web

 It's a work in progress.

 If you're interested on what the actual objectives are, and how they could be achieved, please take a look at [the specifications](https://github.com/aesteve/vertx-mvc-specifications)

 Feel free to comment and/or submit ideas in the specifications project.

+The main idea is to provide a different way to declare your routes than you'd do in a standard vertx-web project by providing a set of hopefully useful annotations / utilities on top of vertx-web.

+The framework is designed to be fully extensible so that you can register and use your own annotations, types, marshallers, ...

+Keep in mind that at the end of the day, vertx-web's router is still there and fully accessible if you find yourself stuck in an edge case Nubes isn't designed to handle.
+This way, you should never, ever be stucked.
+You just have a set of utilities at your disposal.

-# For the impatient, here's how it works :
+## For the impatient, here's a basic example :

-## ViewController

 ### The controller :